YzyLmc/YzyLmc.github.io/docs/index.md

 ---
 ## Current Interests:

-- Representation learning for different "concepts" in robot learning, e.g., motor skills, temporal dependency, abstraction of events.
+- Representation learning for different "concepts" in robot learning, e.g., motor skills, temporal dependency, events.
 - Using natural language to assist robot learning and planning.
-- Interpretable intermediate representation for robotic tasks.
+- Interpretable representation for robotic tasks.
-- Leveraging the abilities of foundation models through composition for embodied reasoning.
+- Leveraging large pretrained models for embodied reasoning.
 <!-- - Enforcing safety guarantee in language grounding for robots. -->
 <!-- - Improving the performance of instruction generator for data augmentation in vision-language navigation task.-->
 <!-- - Solving the reward sparsity of reinforcement learning in the context of language generation-->
 <!-- - Implementing language grounding into real-world circumstance-->
 - *Reading manga.* [Osamu Tezuka](https://en.wikipedia.org/wiki/Osamu_Tezuka) is my GOAT.
 Here is [my manga rating page](https://butternut-bagpipe-9e8.notion.site/Manga-ff90216138c54dadbd48a88221c330c1).
+- *I miss the old Kanye.*
-- (Last updated: 3/30/24)
+- (Last updated: 11/14/24)

 ---
 ## News:
+- __[Nov 24]__ Our work [SkillWrapper: Skill Abstraction in the Era of Foundation Model](https://openreview.net/forum?id=5z8AJP5G8c&referrer=%5Bthe%20profile%20of%20Ziyi%20Yang%5D(%2Fprofile%3Fid%3D~Ziyi_Yang3)) is accepted and presented at LEAP workshop.
 - __[May 24]__ Our work [Plug in the Safety Chip: Enforcing Constraints for LLM-driven Robot Agents](https://arxiv.org/abs/2309.09919) is presented at ICRA 2024.
 - __[Mar 24]__ Passed my research comp defense.
 I'm now a PhD candidate!
 - __[Jan 24]__ Our work [Plug in the Safety Chip: Enforcing Constraints for LLM-driven Robot Agents](https://arxiv.org/abs/2309.09919) is accpeted by ICRA 2024.